 - Is my patent guaranteed if I perform a patent application search and don't find any other patents?

 No. Even if you perform a thorough search and don't find any existing patents, there could still be prior art that is not public but is similar to your idea.
 A U.S. patent application typically stays out of the public eye for 18 months after the application filing date.
 Some patent applications are still not publicly available until they are issued as approved patents.
 Even the most thorough patent search might not produce every possible result.

 The purpose of keeping some applications secret is to respect the desires of the applicants to prevent copying during the initial stage when the patent is still pending.
 It could also apply to those under government secrecy orders.
 Although a patent search may not show you a potential conflict that is not publicly available, it is still well worth the time to conduct a thorough search before submitting an application.

 Newly enacted patent law legislation requires publication of certain patent applications, which means searchers might be able to see some patents that are still in pending status.
 If you're trying to keep tabs on your competitors, this new legislation can be extremely helpful.

 Upon completion of your patent application search, you can begin the process of applying for patent protection.
 In order to apply, you must fill out the proper application form, based on which type of patent you're seeking to obtain: utility, design, or plant.
 You will file that application, along with all required drawings and the filing fee, with the USPTO.

 If you need help with a patent application search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.